gitlabhq/omnibus-gitlab/doc/docker/README.md

 ### Linux ACL issues

-If you are using file ACLs on the docker host, the `docker` group requires full access to the volumes in order for GitLab to work:
+If you are using file ACLs on the Docker host, the `docker` group requires full access to the volumes in order for GitLab to work:

 ```shell
 getfacl $GITLAB_HOME/gitlab